 Contact us to find out more about what programs are available.

-A day at school with Sharon Kamya - one of our CHFU directors who works closely with the children and assures that the needs of the children are met, such as shoes, uniforms and school supplies.
+A day at school with Sharon Kamya who cares and works closely with the children and assures that the needs of the children are met, such as shoes, uniforms and school supplies.
 Sharon also teaches the children about the generosity of the donors who support them.
 Thank you!

 Funded through a Gala Dinner organized by Rotaract Guelph, Wotari Mwajuma, a local 18 year old - has been enrolled in Early Childhood Education and Development at Tubalera Vocational Training Institute in Jinja.
 Wotari began studies on the 8th/May/2017 and is seen here practicing songs with the children.
 Wotari is summarizing and doing her final exams in December and will graduate next year.

-Women in the local village make the uniforms for CHFU sponsored children.
+Women in the local village make the uniforms for our sponsored children.
 Sharon communicates the sizing and information needed for boys and girls.